Creator, Owner, Yoga Teacher

 What is yoga to me?

 Yoga is action (‘Karma’ in Sanskrit terms)… the action we take as humans to arrive in the present moment involving our mind, body or soul or all of the above.
 We have the opportunity to connect and immerse ourselves into a state that is often hard to access in our busy lives.
 Through the power of yoga anyone can achieve that ‘feel good factor’ and I encourage people to explore and discover their potential while being mindful of their individual needs.
 It’s an ongoing learning process… learning to breathe, move, become present and still, be mindful or meditative… yoga is not just about practising postures (‘asanas’ in Sanskrit terms)… it is a journey for all your senses that is sure to affect your mental and physical well-being in a positive light.

 As a passionate teacher, my goal is to guide you through your own journey, giving you freedom to practise yoga that suits your needs and goals.
 Combining traditional and contemporary yoga which incorporates a variety of styles with an emphasis on awareness of anatomical alignment and ease of movement.
-Classes themes, content and style vary every 2 weeks giving you the opportunity to explore different postures, and movement sequences, and breath awareness.
+Classes themes, content and style vary every 2 weeks giving you the opportunity to explore different postures, movement sequences, and breath awareness.
 Guided mindfulness and meditation are also incorporated into each class giving your body the opportunity to relax and calm the ‘monkey mind’.
 In a holistic sense, I aim to offer students a little bit of respite from our everyday lives… even if it’s only for an hour, but with consistent practice you will reap many more benefits (e.g. increase of strength, mobility, flexibility, de-stressing, and the list goes on).
 At the end of the day, I always encourage people “to listen to your body’s needs and this is your yoga”!